antaldaniel/old_music_dataobservatory_eu/content/publication/mce_empirical_streaming_2021/index.md

 * [Ensuring the Visibility and Accessibility of European Creative Content on the World Market: The Need for Copyright Data Improvement in the Light of New Technologies](https://music.dataobservatory.eu/publication/european_visibilitiy_2021/): While the US have already taken steps to provide an integrated data space for music as of 1 January 2021, the EU is facing major obstacles not only in the field of music but also in other creative industry sectors.
 Weighing costs and benefits, there can be little doubt that new data improvement initiatives and sufficient investment in a better copyright data infrastructure should play a central role in EU copyright policy.
 A trade-off between data harmonisation and interoperability on the one hand, and transparency and accountability of content recommender systems on the other, could pave the way for successful new initiatives.

 * [Central & Eastern European Music Industry Report 2020](https://music.dataobservatory.eu/publication/ceereport_2020/): The results of the first Hungarian, Slovak, Croatian and Czech music industry reports are compared with Armenian, Austrian, Bulgarian, Lithuanian, Serbian and Slovenian data and findings.

+## Call for Open Collaboration

+*Do you need high-quality data for your music business or institution?
+Are you a music researcher?
+Join our open collaboration Digital Music Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).*